 - cleaning the toilet and bathroom every time you use them

 - drawing up a bathroom rota (you may be the last to use the bathroom)

-- avoiding using the kitchen when others are, and take meals to your room
+- avoiding using the kitchen when others are, and taking meals to your room

-- cleaning the area you have used with an anti-bacterial cleaning fluid
+- cleaning the area you have used with usual household products like detergents and bleach

 - using a dishwasher, (if you have one) to clean dishes and cutlery

 - using washing up liquid and warm water to clean dishes and cutlery, drying thoroughly (do not share tea towels)